Q&A WITH RYLAND MCINTYRE

 How were you inspired to make and tell this original story?

 This story was inspired by Jeffrey A. Wolin's portrait series, Then and Now.
 Wolin originally photographed residents in the late 80s and early 90s who were living in a community, Pigeon Hill in Bloomington, Indiana—much like the neighborhood where the film is set—and then returned 20 years later to photograph them again.
 The cyclical and, at times, inescapable poverty depicted in this series struck me in a way that I did not expect.
 I spent so much of my life so close to this neighborhood, but I was living under starkly different circumstances that I was unaware of until much later in life.
 In leaving the Midwest, moving to New York and beginning work in the film industry, I gained a new perspective on the juxtaposition between communities like Pigeon Hill and the one I grew up in.
-I realized how suburban areas and small towns can be just as divided in class structure as anywhere else It's just more subtle and much more difficult to see.
-And honestly, I find this observation — disturbing.
+I realized how suburban areas and small towns can be just as divided in class structure as anywhere else.
+It's just more subtle and much more difficult to see.

 Describe the film’s setting.

 While the short was inspired by a series of photos shot in a Section 8 housing community that I had access to due to the close proximity of where I grew up, and I wanted to shoot there originally, logistically, that just didn’t make sense.

 To tell this particular story, it wasn't that important for us to have that degree of verisimilitude as the setting translates as "Anywhere, USA."
 There are endless communities like the one depicted in this film.
 We ultimately shot this in a neighborhood in South Louisville called Pleasure Ridge Park, but I didn't choose the title because I wanted to say that this film is about that specific place—It is about that place only in the sense that it embodies every other quasi-rural, quasi-urban community where people experience the same struggles as our protagonist, CJ Harrod.